2024-2025 Academic Catalog

 If receiving military educational benefits, a student may retake the course one additional time.
 If a third attempt is needed, the student may be responsible for the amount already paid in a previous semester.
 A debt letter will be sent directly to the student from the Department of Veterans Affairs.
 For specific questions related to military educational benefits, please contact the Veterans Certifying Official in the Office of Financial Aid at 708-209-3113.

-Change of Grade and Grade Appeal
+Change of Grade/Grade Appeal

 Final grades are considered final and may not be changed by submitting additional work, assignments, exams, discussion posts, and/or extra credit after the end of course.
 All work must be submitted by the last day of the term unless the student has been approved for an incomplete request.